 Below are some of our recent McDonald Fellowship recipients:

-Arman, 26, has been working at the MS Research Center in Tehran, Iran, since 2007.
+Arman Eshaghi has been working at the MS Research Center in Tehran, Iran, since 2007.
 In 2011 we awarded Arman a Du Pré grant, which allowed him to start working with the Queen Square MS group.
-His fellowship will allow him to spend time as a PhD student at University College London, under the mentorship of Dr Olga Cicarelli.
-Arman has recently authored a paper for NeuroImage:Clinical, summarised here:
+His fellowship allowed him to spend time as a PhD student at University College London, under the mentorship of Dr Olga Cicarelli.

-Having graduated from the University of Chittagong in Bangladesh, Jakir, 26, is now studying for his research Master’s degree at the Universite Pierre et Marie Curie in Paris.
+Jakir Hossain graduated from the University of Chittagong in Bangladesh and is now studying for his research Master’s degree at the Universite Pierre et Marie Curie in Paris.
 He is currently working on a research project, ‘Molecular analysis of the axon initial segment in a demyelination mouse model of MS’, under the supervision of Dr Marc Dayenne.
-His McDonald Fellowship will take him to the University of Nottingham in the UK, working with Dr Bruno Gran on a project called ‘How do infections activate inflammation in MS?
+His McDonald Fellowship (funded by the USA’s National MS Society) took him to the University of Nottingham in the UK, to work with Dr Bruno Gran on a project called ‘How do infections activate inflammation in MS?
 Role of toll-like receptor 2.’

-Kiandokht, 28, recently graduated from the Isfahan University of Medical Sciences in Iran, a country where the incidence of MS seems to be increasing.
+Kiandokht Keyhanian graduated from the Isfahan University of Medical Sciences in Iran, a country where the incidence of MS seems to be increasing.
 Her work on pregnancy and MS was presented at the American Academy of Neurology Congress and then published in European Neurology.
-Thanks to a McDonald Fellowship, Kiandokht will be working with Dr Tanuja Chitnis at Harvard University in the USA, studying adipokine effects on inflammatory cell gene expression in pediatric MS patients.
-She says: “I strongly believe that transferring the knowledge and research expertise to my country would be an important step in fighting MS in Iran.”
+Thanks to a McDonald Fellowship, Kiandokht worked with Dr Tanuja Chitnis at Harvard University in the USA, studying adipokine effects on inflammatory cell gene expression in pediatric MS patients.
+She said: “I strongly believe that transferring the knowledge and research expertise to my country will be an important step in fighting MS in Iran.”

-Aysegul, a postdoctoral researcher from Turkey, is spending two years in Pitié-Salpêtrière Hospital, Paris with Professor Catherine Lubetzki, investigating the role of the Axon Initial Segment (AIS) in MS.
+Aysegul Dilsizoglu, a postdoctoral researcher from Turkey, spent two years in Pitié-Salpêtrière Hospital, Paris with Professor Catherine Lubetzki, investigating the role of the Axon Initial Segment (AIS) in MS.

-Amir, a postgraduate research assistant from Tehran, is spending two years at San Raffaele Hospital, Milan under the supervision of Professor Gianvito Martino, investigating ‘In vivo reprogramming of somatic cells into oligodendrocytes as a way to promote tissue repair in a mouse model of multiple sclerosis’.
+Amir Malvandi, a postgraduate research assistant from Iran, is spending two years at San Raffaele Hospital, Milan under the supervision of Professor Gianvito Martino, investigating ‘In vivo reprogramming of somatic cells into oligodendrocytes as a way to promote tissue repair in a mouse model of multiple sclerosis’.

-Runzhe, a postdoctoral researcher from China, will travel to work in Monash University, Australia, with Prof Claude Bernard for two years investigating the use of Human induced pluripotent stem cell derived neural progenitor cells as an MS therapy.
+Runzhe Shu, a postdoctoral researcher from China, travelled to work in Monash University, Australia, with Prof Claude Bernard for two years investigating the use of Human induced pluripotent stem cell derived neural progenitor cells as an MS therapy.